mattbierner/I-u2764-you/README.md

 Bot that tweets, "I X you", where X is a random emoji, at random accounts.

 Emojis can be open to interpretation, so the results can be rather entertaining.
+[See it in action here](https://twitter.com/I_u2764_U).

 # Running
 To run: